buildo/bento-design-system/packages/website/docs/Governance/governance.md

 By default, issues are worked on by the internal team at buildo.

-If you are interested in contributing a pull request, we recommend discussing your intention to do so in an issue, so that we can advise on how to proceed, and maximize the changes that your pull request gets merged.
+If you are interested in contributing a pull request, we recommend discussing your intention to do so in an issue, so that we can advise on how to proceed, and maximize the chances that your pull request gets merged.